Jhorlin/help-tcp/README.md

 Also since we are handling our async through streams we can do the same for our commands.
 We create a source from an [EventEmmiter](https://github.com/Jhorlin/help-tcp/blob/master/lib/HelpTcpClient.js#L44) and when we create a client we [subscribe](https://github.com/Jhorlin/help-tcp/blob/master/lib/HelpTcpClient.js#L61) to the event source and pump messages into that client.

+###Thoughts
+I chose to set a timeout on the command [source/observable](https://github.com/Jhorlin/help-tcp/blob/master/lib/HelpTcpClient.js#L110) so that there are no lingering requests since the cli waits for a selecton before you can chose a different one.
+This limitation is just for cli simplicity.
+Since each command is it own subscription based on a the tcpSource each subscription monitors the same tcp source but the [filter](https://github.com/Jhorlin/help-tcp/blob/master/lib/HelpTcpClient.js#L105) is not shared.
+This solution can multiplex many commands from one tcp connection and each command will have its own error, depending on how far down stream that error is.
+Parsing errors will only effect that command while tcp errors will propagate to all commands.
+Also each command can complete in any order irrelevant of request order.